Cookbook examples

 }What to look for

-In AI Studio, confirm that the analyze_photo activities start in parallel, then inspect the consistency check, fraud scoring, and final typed report.
+In Studio, confirm that the analyze_photo activities start in parallel, then inspect the consistency check, fraud scoring, and final typed report.
 The routing decision comes from workflow code, not from a separate model call.

 Code modernization assistant